 Marcos G. Frank is Professor and Chair of the Department of Biomedical Sciences at Washington State University Spokane.
-He is the author of Sleep and Brain Activity.
+He is an expert in sleep biology and is the author of Sleep and Brain Activity.

-Graham H. Diering is an Assistant Professor of Cell Biology and Physiology at the University of North Carolina Chapel Hill. he is the author of Homer1a drives homeostatic scaling-down of excitatory synapses during sleep.
+Graham H. Diering is an Assistant Professor of Cell Biology and Physiology at the University of North Carolina Chapel Hill.
+He is an expert in sleep and is the author of Homer1a drives homeostatic scaling-down of excitatory synapses during sleep.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.

 The Scholars’ Circle is our radio show that is broadcast weekly in ten US cities and available via podcast and/or transcript on our website.
 It brings together scholars’ from across various disciplines to discuss current issues in their chosen fields and various research that is taking place.
 For more click here.